git reset

 You might think our staging area (the index file) is empty seeing as we’ve

-committed our changes but that’s not true, using ls-files
+committed our changes but that’s not true, using ls-files again we can see it

-still holds a reference to file
+still holds a reference to file.

 > git ls-files --stage -v